FruityEnLoops/FruityEnLoops/README.md

 - PHP
 - basic knowledge of C

-I currently use Debian 11.
+I currently use Debian for desktop and server use.

 ## Current projects